Fixed-point arithmetic: Decimal fixed point multiplication

-This works equivalently if we choose a different base, notably base 2 for computing since a bit shift is the same as a multiplication or division by an order of 2.
-Three decimal digits is equivalent to about 10 binary digits, so we should round 0.05 to 10 bits after the binary point.
+This works equivalently if we choose a different base, notably base 2 for computing, since a bit shift is the same as a multiplication or division by an order of 2.
+Three decimal digits are equivalent to about 10 binary digits, so we should round 0.05 to 10 bits after the binary point.
 The closest approximation is then 0.0000110011.